 - A Matcher procedure is an internal closure that takes two arguments -- a State and a Continuation -- and returns a MatchResult result.
 A Matcher attempts to match a middle subpattern (specified by the closure's already-bound arguments) of the pattern against the input String, starting at the intermediate state given by its State argument.
 The Continuation argument should be a closure that matches the rest of the pattern.
 After matching the subpattern of a pattern to obtain a new State, the Matcher then calls Continuation on that new State to test if the rest of the pattern can match as well.
-If it can, the matcher returns the State returned by Continuation until it either succeeds or all possibilities have been exhausted. - An AssertionTester procedure is an internal closure that takes a State argument and returns a Boolean result.
+If it can, the Matcher returns the State returned by Continuation; if not, the Matcher may try different choices at its choice points, repeatedly calling Continuation until it either succeeds or all possibilities have been exhausted. - An AssertionTester procedure is an internal closure that takes a State argument and returns a Boolean result.
 The assertion tester tests a specific condition (specified by the closure's already-bound arguments) against the current place in the input String and returns true if the condition matched or false if not. - An EscapeValue is either a character or an integer.
 An EscapeValue is used to denote the interpretation of a DecimalEscape escape sequence: a character ch means that the escape sequence is interpreted as the character ch, while an integer n means that the escape sequence is interpreted as a backreference to the n^{th} set of capturing parentheses.